anushkamantri/ootd-recsys/README.md

 ## Project Overview
 This system recommends an outfit based on weather conditions retrieved from the Weatherstack API and data from an SQLite database.
 The output includes a visual collage with:
-- Date and weather details.
+- Date, temperature, and weather details
-- Recommended clothing items with annotated images.
+- Recommended clothing items for 2 outfit options with annotated images

 ---